 Simply select your desired appointment date and time using the secure online calendar, and you will instantly receive an email confirmation.

 Due to variations in state regulations, licensing, etc., prices vary by state.
-In most states, Initial Evaluations for new patients are $195 and follow up appointments are $125, in other States the prices are less.
-At this time, we are considered out of network for all insurance companies.
-You must give at least 24 hours notice for a full refund.
+In most states, Initial Evaluations for new patients are $175 and follow up appointments are $125.
+In other States the prices are a little less or a little more.

 Your medications are ordered electronically to the pharmacy of your choice.
 Pick them up whenever you are ready.